Lo-Wongo/node-chat/README.md

 * Import the `postman_collection` into postman.
 * Run the collection's tests.
   * If all tests do not pass, revist previous steps.
-  * Tests will only pass if the `messages` array is empty.
+  * Tests will only pass if the `messages` array is empty when the postman collection starts.

 ### Solution